 Like mentioned earlier, Shopify is a good alternative if you do not have enough skills to build an eCommerce store by yourself.
 For you that have web design skills WordPress WooCommerce is a great option.

-If you need help developing a WordPress eCommerce store, I would be happy helping you out for a discounted price.
+If you need help developing a WordPress eCommerce store, I would be happy to help you out for a discounted price.
 I have years of experience as a web- and graphic designer.
 You can email me directly at [email protected].

 Step 7.
 Create A Business Plan